OSGeo/OSGeoLive-doc/en/quickstart/mapwindow_quickstart.rst

 and points), rasters (rectangular grids of data) and images.
 Many different file formats are supported, including .shp, .asc, .aux, .bgd, .bil, .dem, dt1, .hdr, .img, .jpg, .sid, .std, .tif and others.
 The ESRI shapefile (.shp) is the vector format used by MapWindow when generating new vector files.
-It uses GeoTiff and the .bgd format when generating new raster files.
+For grids a GeoTiff proxy image is used.
-In this Lite version MapWindow can also connect to a PostGIS GeoDatabase.
+In this Lite version MapWindow can also connect to a **PostGIS** GeoDatabase.

 By default
 **Tiles** are enabled and can show tiles from a long list of providers like OpenStreetMap (default),